inet-framework/inet/doc/src/users-guide/ch-transport.rst

 -  TCP state machine

--  initial sequence number selection according to the system clock.
+-  Selection of the initial sequence number according to the system clock.

--  window-based flow control
+-  Window-based flow control

 -  Window Scale option